-249. Blonder-Tongue Labs., Inc. v.
-Univ. of Ill.
-Found., 402 U.S. 313 (1971). intellectual-property rights.
+So perhaps a better argument about patent exhaustion is a more conceptual one: it draws the line between personal-property and intellectual-property rights.
 The owner of a lawfully made and acquired item of personal property need not inquire as to unlicensed IP rights encumbering it.
 They are free to use it for the uses for which it was sold.
 The patent owner retains the exclusive right to make, use, and sell more items of that kind, but their rights in this specific item have terminated.
 Exhaustion is a simple rule with low information costs.

-Exhaustion applies to an item as long as it "embodies essential features of the patented device" when sold, even if it is not yet in an infringing state.250 In United States v.
+Exhaustion applies to an item as long as it "embodies essential features of the patented device" when sold, even if it is not yet in an infringing state.269 In United States v.
 Univis Lens Co., the patentee's subsidiary sold unfinished lens blanks that would infringe only once ground into finished lenses.
-Held, the sale of blanks exhausted Univis's patent rights because "the only use to which [the blanks] could be put"251 was in practicing the patent.
+Held, the sale of blanks exhausted Univis's patent rights because "the only use to which [the blanks] could be put"270 was in practicing the patent.
 (Observe how this rule mirrors, and only is justifiable in light of, the section 271(c) rule that the sale of items "especially adapted" for infringing use is contributory infringement.)

 The line between "this specific item" and "more items of that kind" can be surprisingly tricky to draw.
-Obviously the item owner is not permitted to set up their own widget factory and make thousansd of widgets just because they have bought one patented widget.
+Obviously the item owner is not permitted to set up their own widget factory and make thousands of widgets just because they have bought one patented widget.
 Neither can they set up a widget factory and leave it idle, buy one widget, use it until it breaks, run the production line to make a single replacement widget, use it until it too breaks, run the production line to make another replacement widget, and so on.
 They have paid for one patented widget, not the perpetual right to use exactly one widget at a time.
 They can use the same widget, but not new ones.

 But what if they use the widget until it breaks, then reassemble the broken pieces into a widget?
-This is a metaphysical question about what constitutes the "same" widget.252 It is also a specific doctrinal dividing line.
-The item owner is permitted to repair the widget, but not to reconstruct it into a new one "after the entity, viewed as a whole, has become spent."253
+This is a metaphysical question about what constitutes the "same" widget.271 It is also a specific doctrinal dividing line.
+The item owner is permitted to repair the widget, but not to reconstruct it into a new one "after the entity, viewed as a whole, has become spent."272

-For an example of the repair/reconstruction line, consider Sandvik Aktiebolag v.
+For an example of the repair/reconstruction line, consider Sand-vik Aktiebolag v.
 E.J.
-Co., which involved Sandvik's patents (Nos. and 4,381,162) on a drill with a carbide tip with specicially shaped cutting edges.254 Over time, the drill tips wear down.
+Co., which involved Sandvik's patents (Nos. and 4,381,162) on a drill with a carbide tip with specicially shaped cutting edges.273 Over time, the drill tips wear down.
 After cutting through about a thousand inches of material, they need to be resharpened, i.e. the cutting edges must be worn down so that they have the correct angles.
 But after enough use, resharpening is not feasible, Either the tip has been chipped or cracked, or it has simply worn down so much that there is not enough surface on the cutting edges to resharpen.